 - Laser scanning with drones and land based vehicles.

-- General positioning calculation/visualisation tasks both on- and offshore.
+- General positioning calculation/visualization tasks both on- and offshore.

 - Very Easy to operate, minimum training required.